 How to Spend Valentine’s Day Night in Ottawa During the Winter: Night 2 Of Our Visit

-After showering and lounging in our hotel room for a couple hours, we headed back out on our walk from the Crowne Royal in Gatineau, over to Ottawa.
+After showering and lounging in our hotel room for a couple of hours, we headed back out on our walk from the Crowne Royal in Gatineau, over to Ottawa.

 The walk across the Alexandra Bridge was a little colder this time, but it was still very comfortable outside.